 - You can decide on your own whether to even peel the potatoes if you want.
 I always peel them, because that’s the way my grandma made them but its fine either way.
 You can leave the potatoes whole too.

-- Brown the vegetables in the pot before deglazing with the Guinness.
+- Brown the vegetables in a large dutch oven before deglazing (removing the brown bits from the bottom) with the Guinness.
 You will add flour at this step so the flour will cook a little bit to release a nice nutty flavor but it will also coat all the veggies which will then help thicken the stew by giving you a rich velvety texture.

 What is the best lamb stew meat for easy lamb stew?